MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-7-Acquisition-Planning/subpart-7.4-Equipment-Acquisition/section-7.401.md

 (a)(1) Agencies shall acquire equipment using the method of acquisition most advantageous to the Government based on a case-by-case analysis of comparative costs and other factors in accordance with this subpart and agency procedures.

-(2) The methods of acquisition to be compared in the analysis shall include, at a minimum -
+(2) The methods of acquisition to be compared in the analysis shall include, at a minimum—

 (i) Purchase;